This is a little off my usual beaten path, but what the heck.

 constructing even a relatively short document fragment with

-Therefore, whatever new syntactic sugar we invent for HTML fragment
+sugar we invent for HTML fragment literals needs to expand to a

-literals needs to expand to a single library call rather than a
+single library call rather than a sequence of operations.
+This

-sequence of operations.
-This in turn requires a mechanism for
+in turn requires a mechanism for carrying out substitutions within the

-written this up as an abstract set of new tokenizer rules rather than
+HTML parser.
+I have deliberately written this up as an abstract set of

-a detailed change proposal; the latter would have to be written in the
+would have to be written in the same prose-algorithmese as the tokenizer

-obscure what is being proposed.
-I have been as liberal as I dare
+spec itself, and that would obscure what is being proposed.
+I have been

-about which tokenizer states can make use of substitutions, but it is
+as liberal as I dare about which tokenizer states can make use of

-unclear what many of them are for, so I may have missed some places
+substitutions, but it is unclear what many of them are for, so I may

-where substitutions should be allowed.
+have missed some places where substitutions should be allowed.

 The substitution mechanism should automatically quote all

-syntactically significant characters; I believe that emitting string
+syntactically significant characters; I believe that emitting

-this within the HTML5 parser algorithm.
+way to do this within the HTML5 parser algorithm.
 Note that I do allow

-insertion of arbitrary text into inline <script> and <style>
+insertion of arbitrary text into inline <script>

-elements and a few others (RCDATA/RAWTEXT/script data states); this
+elements and a few others

-can’t change where the element ends but it could conceivably change
+ends but it could conceivably change the meaning of a script or

-the meaning of a script or style sheet in an unsafe way.
+style sheet in an unsafe way.

 We do not want to have to call back into the JS interpreter to evaluate substitutions, as this can be just as expensive as JS-to-native method invocation, so we accept only strings in most contexts.
 However, it may be useful to be able to supply entire document fragments as substituents in a quoting-safe way, and the obvious tactic is to allow Nodes as substituents in data state.

-The JS parser scans each h-prefixed backquoted string for
+The JS parser scans each h

-occurrences of U+007B LEFT CURLY BRACKET not immediately preceded by
+for occurrences of U+007B LEFT CURLY BRACKET not immediately preceded by

 an odd number of U+005C REVERSE SOLIDUS characters.
-From each such
+From each such LEFT

-CURLY BRACKET at the same nesting level, counting parentheses (U+0028,
+BRACKET at the same nesting level, counting parentheses (U+0028, U+0029)

-U+0029) and square brackets (U+005B, U+005D) as well as curly brackets
+and square brackets (U+005B, U+005D) as well as curly brackets for

-for nesting.
+nesting.
 It is a syntax error if the grouping characters are

 misnested.